 Grantmakers Concerned with Immigrants and Refugees (GCIR) joins a growing chorus within philanthropy standing in solidarity against the white nationalist, white supremacist, and neo-Nazi movements.

 As an organization working to advance the inclusion of immigrants and refugees, we condemn the hatred and violence perpetrated in Charlottesville, mourn the lives lost, and stand firmly against racism, fascism, antisemitism, Islamophobia, homophobia, and xenophobia.
-We applaud the strong statements issued by our member foundations and our colleague philanthropy-supporting organizations(link is external)—and we encourage you to read them and share them widely.
+We applaud the strong statements issued by our member foundations and our colleague philanthropy-supporting organizations—and we encourage you to read them and share them widely.

 At this defining moment for our nation, the philanthropic community must act boldly as a unifying force in defiance of racism and deploy resources needed to protect our democracy and bring about equity and justice for all.